-We have audited the accompanying financial statements of Lander University (the "University") as of and for the year ended June 30, 2002, as listed in the table of contents.
+We have audited the accompanying financial statements of the business-type activities of Lander University (the "University"), as of and for the year ended June 30, 2003, as shown on pages 9 through 11.
 These financial statements are the responsibility of the University's management.
-Our responsibility is to express an opinion on these general-purpose financial statements based on our audit.
+Our responsibility is to express an opinion on these financial statements based on our audit.

 We conducted our audit in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States.
 Those standards require that we plan and perform the audit to obtain reasonable assurance about whether the financial statements are free of material misstatement.
-An audit includes examining, on a test basis, evidence supporting the amounts and disclosures in the financial statements.
+An audit includes examining, on a test basis, evidence supporting the amounts and disclosures in the basic financial statements.
 An audit also includes assessing the accounting principles used and significant estimates made by management, as well as evaluating the overall financial statement presentation.
 We believe that our audit provides a reasonable basis for our opinion.